BBVA/qed/rtd_docs/source/internals/internal_working.rst

 QED log
 +++++++

-QED is resistant to naïve attempts to tamper with its database.
+QED is resistant to naive attempts to tamper with its database.
 A modification of a single leaf of a tree, or path is detected easily.
 This kind of tampering tries to harm the credibility of the system by making it complain or to avoid the validation of a correct event. *Once the QED is tampered with, there is no rollback.
 Only a complete rebuild can ensure its coherence.*

 We can alter the events stored in QED in a way that the proofs will verify only if the QED version is reset to an old version and we insert events from that version again using the QED append algorithm to regenerate all the intermediate nodes of the trees: